Workforce, training and education

 1 in 13 full shift rota including weekend take, weekend ward cover, and nights.
 There are no twilight shifts.

 Responsibility is for the medical take, as well as covering medical inpatients and taking referrals from other inpatient specialties.
-Some of the weekends are as the “patient safety SpR” covering unwell patients on the wards.
+Week evenings, weekends and nights are as the “patient safety SpR” covering unwell patients on the wards.

-GIM is busy with a large take for the size of hospital, and one SpR overnight.
+GIM is busy with a large take for the size of hospital, and one GIM take SpR overnight.
 However, acute and general medical consultants, and ITU are supportive.

 On call commitment for elderly care